Siva-54/Quiz/README.md

 - Multiple-choice questions on programming topics.
 - A timer for each question with a visual countdown.
 - Score tracking to see how you're performing.
-- Fun and educational way to improve programming skills.
+- Fun and educational ways to improve programming skills.

 ## Getting Started